BIMSBbioinfo/pigx/README.md

 # Getting started
-PIGx consists of the following scripts:
+PiGx consists of the following scripts:

 | File          | Purpose       |
 | ------------- |:-------------:|